 - Conserve your energy.
 Save your energy for your most important activities.
 Keep track of the times when you feel your best, and plan to do your important activities during those times.
 Ask for help when needed.

 - Maintain your energy.
-Drinking lots of fluids and eating well can help keep your energy reserves up.
-If nausea and vomiting make it hard to eat, talk to your doctor about these side effects.
+Drinking fluids and eating well can help keep your energy reserves up.
+If nausea and vomiting make eating hard, talk to your doctor about these side effects.

 - Get moving.
 Moderate exercise, such as brisk walking, riding a bike and swimming, throughout the week may help you preserve your energy level.
 Exercise regularly as you start treatment.
-You’ll get in the routine of exercising, and it may even help you prevent fatigue during treatment.
+You’ll get into the exercise routine, which may help you prevent fatigue during treatment.

 If you haven’t exercised much lately, check with your doctor before you begin to make sure it’s safe.
-Then, start slow and work your way up to at least 150 minutes of exercise a week — or a half-hour of exercise on five days each week.
-Try to add strength training, such as lifting weights, a few times a week, too.
+Then, start slow and work your way up to at least 150 minutes of exercise a week — or a half-hour on five days each week.
+Add strength training, such as lifting weights, a few times a week.

 - Consider integrative medicine options.
 Some people with cancer find relief from fatigue through meditation, yoga and other mindfulness practices that encourage relaxation.
 Massage and acupuncture can be helpful, too.
-But check with your doctor to make sure these are safe, especially if your blood counts are low or if you’re taking blood thinners.
+But check with your doctor to ensure these are safe, especially if your blood counts are low or you’re taking blood thinners.